NiftyIslandPD/OVO/README.md

 Officers versus Outlaws

 # Overview
 This is an NFT Collection and a corellated site.
 When you mint you can either be an officer or an outlaw.
-You cannot hold both in the same wallet.
-There will be more detailed mint logic and constraints outlined below.

 In the site there is a set of gaming features that pit the 2 factions against one another.